JEANFRANCOISTeddy/Cryptologie/README.md

 <b> - Branch website-update (TP2) :</b> Improve the TP1 website by encrypting and decrypting texts of (+512 characters) with the possibility to recover the encrypted text by downloading a TXT file.

 <b> - Branch website-update (TP3) :</b>  Improve the TP2 website by encrypting and decrypting upload file and get a new one to download after ASE or RSA encryption.
+Be able to retrieve the Checksum (MD5) of your uploaded file.

 ## Installation